the-control-group/snackdriver/README.md

 # snackdriver

-A bite-sized bunyan logger with color and a built-in stackdriver stream.
+A bite-sized bunyan logger with color, express middleware and a built-in stackdriver stream.

 ### install: